Synchronized Aharonov-Bohm Motifs via Engineered Dissipation: Synchronization condition for -symmetric Aharonov-Bohm motifs

-which implies $z_{1,2} = z_{2,1}$.
+We now examine the two-excitation manifold.
+A dark state must be an eigenstate of both dissipators $\Z{1,2}$, $\Z{2,1}$, and the rotation operator $C_2$.
+Let {$\ket{\chi}$} satisfy { } where $z_{1,2}, z_{2,1}, p \in \{\pm 1\}$.
+Using $C_2 \Z{1,2} = \Z{2,1}C_2$ gives { } which implies $z_{1,2} = z_{2,1}$.
 If both equal $+1$, the excitations occupy only the outer spins; this configuration is not an eigenstate of the Hamiltonian because hopping is allowed on the connected graph.
 The only remaining case is $z_{1,2} = z_{2,1} = -1$, implying that the state has no support on the outer spins.

 Restricting to the corresponding inner-excitation subspace, $\mathcal P_\mathrm{inner} = \mathrm{span}\{\ket{c1},\ket{c2}, \ket{12}\}$, the action of $C_2$ gives $C_2 \ket{c1} = \ket{c2}$ and $C_2 \ket{12} = \ket{12}$.
 Thus, the subspace decomposes into symmetric and antisymmetric sectors according to the eigenvalue of $C_2$: